hal/webpage/source/mbui/1_overview.md

 #### Final User Interface

 Reification is the process of turning the model into a final user interface.
-The kernel uses the behaviour mappings to fetch the necessary management resource meta data (attributes operations, etc) and generates the final, platform specific representation to be used within the web console (GWT in this case).
+The kernel uses the behaviour mappings to fetch the necessary management resource meta data (attributes, operations, etc) and generates the final, platform specific representation to be used within the web console (GWT in this case).

 {% img  /images/tx-reify.png %}

 <p/>
-For the sake of brevity we demonstrate a fairly simple example (Wildfly transaction subsystem).
+For the sake of brevity we demonstrate a simple example (Wildfly transaction subsystem).
-But to verify the expressiveness of the model we did use a number of fairly complex exiting screens and tried to recreate them using the model based approach.
+But to verify the expressiveness of the model we did use a number of fairly complex screens and tried to recreate them using the model based approach.

-So far we've been able to create the same interfaces, with very little amount of information loss.
+So far we've been able to create the same interfaces, with almost no information loss.

 <div class="alert alert-info">
 These examples are taken from the MBUI workbench that ships with the web console.
 It's enabled when running in development mode.